 - Add the remaining batter, then use your hands to sprinkle the streusel on top.

-- Bake for 20-25 minutes or until a toothpick inserted in the center of the cake comes out clean.
+- Bake 45-60 minutes until the center is set and a toothpick inserted in the center comes out clean.
 Place on a wire rack to cool.
 Let the cake cool completely before serving.

 *Disclosure: This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases, but the price remains the same to you.
 Thank you for supporting Ellie Likes Cooking!

 Save for later!